phyomauk/ansible-lab/README.md

 - deploy two flask web app servers
 - deploy a nginx load balancer
 - send an email notification about deployment status

+# Ansible Credentials
+- the ansible controller(host machine) will use user name and a private key to connect to the containers.

 # Prerequisites
 Before running this lab, ensure the following tools are installed on your system: